-“On 22.12.2000… at about 9 p.m. in the evening some intruders started indiscriminate firing and gunned down 3 Army Jawans belonging to 7th Rajputana Rifles.
-This Battalion was placed in Red Fort for its protection considering the importance of Red Fort in the History of India.
+“On 22.12.2000, at about 9 p.m. in the evening, some intruders started indiscriminate firing and gunned down 3 Army Jawans belonging to 7th Rajputana Rifles.
+This Battalion was placed in Red Fort for its protection considering the importance of Red Fort in the history of India.
 There was a Quick Reaction Team of this Battalion which returned the firing towards the intruders.
-However, no intruder was killed and the intruders were successful in escaping by scaling over the rear side boundary wall of the Red Fort…
+However, no intruder was killed and the intruders were successful in escaping by scaling over the rear side boundary wall of the Red Fort.

 There is something even more significant in the Senior Advocate’s submissions.
-She contended, “no such incident of outsiders going into the Red Fort and shooting ever happened… the said shooting was a result of the brawl of army men themselves… the whole story was nothing but a myth.”
-I do not need to state that the contention was rejected.
-But here too the SC considered it important to spell out: “there are some circumstances which completely belie the theory of internal brawl.
-It would have to be remembered that a Civilian Sentry Abdullah Thakur was the first to lose his life.
-There is nothing to suggest that the said Sentry Abdullah Thakur or the Second Casualty Rifleman (Barber) Uma Shankar, as also Naik Ashok Kumar had developed any enmity with anybody in the Battalion.”
+She contended, “no such incident of outsiders going into the Red Fort and shooting ever happened.
+The said shooting was a result of the brawl of army men themselves.
+The whole story was nothing but a myth.”
+I do not need to state, the contention was rejected.
+But here too SC considered it important to spell out: “There are some circumstances which completely belie the theory of internal brawl.
+It would have to be remembered, a Civilian Sentry Abdullah Thakur was the first to lose his life.
+There is nothing to suggest, said Sentry Abdullah Thakur or the Second Casualty Rifleman (Barber) Uma Shankar as also Naik Ashok Kumar had developed any enmity with anybody in the Battalion.”